 When it comes to mulch or stones, mulch is used more often in Greater Chicago landscapes, and it has some advantages.

 Also, since mulch is lighter than stone, weeds can occasionally push through, especially if your mulch layer is getting thin.
-If wind blows it around, mulch can also be harder to clean up than stone.
+If wind blows it around, mulch can also be harder to clean than stone.
 And if it’s super dry out, it can catch fire more easily than rock.

 Landscaping With Stone

 Many Greater Chicago home landscapes also find advantages to using stone in their beds.
-Typically, stones consist of river rock that comes in a mix of beiges, tans, and bits of gray and light blue.
+Typically, stones consist of river rock in a mix of beiges, tans, and bits of gray and light blue.

 If you have a high-traffic area, stone is a great choice because it can take a beating.
 If you have areas where your kids or dogs like to cut through, stone can be a great option.